-Mrs. Hammond is the proud recipient of the San Diego Business Journal’s 2019 40 Leaders Under 40 award and the San Diego Business Journal’s 2019 Business Women of the Year award.
+Mrs. Hammond is the proud recipient of the San Diego Business Journal’s 2020 and 2019 40 Leaders Under 40 awards and the San Diego Business Journal’s 2019 Business Women of the Year award.
 Mrs. Hammond was also recognized by San Diego Magazine as a Celebrating Women finalist in 2019.

 Mr. Hammond is a North American Board of Certified Energy Practitioners (NABCEP) certified PV Installation Professional, who holds a Bachelors of Science degree in Civil Engineering from San Diego State University.
-He has been responsible for the development and design of nearly a hundred commercial energy systems serving a wide range of organizations; from small, medium, and large scale businesses, to houses of worship, to school districts and college universities, to local municipalities and the U.S. military, and to regional electric utility providers.
+He has been responsible for the development and design of nearly one hundred solar & energy storage systems serving a wide range of organizations; from small, medium, and large scale businesses, to houses of worship, school districts and college universities, local municipalities, the U.S. military, and regional electric utility providers.

 Mr. Hammond grew up in San Diego, where his mother’s family restarted their lives after fleeing conflict in Cambodia in 1975.
-He loves being with his family outdoors, and spends most of his free time at the beach and in the ocean.
+He loves being with his family outdoors, and spending time in and around the ocean.